What is perfectionism paralysis? A working definition

 As the deadline approaches, avoidance becomes impossible.
 You can’t procrastinate anymore.
 But you also can’t begin.
 The standard hasn’t lowered.
 Your capability hasn’t risen.
 So you freeze.

 This isn’t a choice.
 It’s a neurological response.
-Roelofs’s research demonstrates that the freeze response is not a failure of willpower but a coordinated neurobiological mechanism – threat processing in the amygdala overrides the prefrontal cortex’s ability to initiate voluntary action [3].
+Roelofs’s research demonstrates that the freeze response is not a failure of willpower but a coordinated neurobiological mechanism – threat processing in the amygdala disrupts the prefrontal cortex’s capacity for voluntary action initiation [3].

 As neuroscientist Joseph LeDoux explains in his work on threat perception, the brain treats anticipated judgment the same way it treats physical danger [5].
 You’re not being lazy.
 Your brain is physically preventing you from moving.

-And then the cycle reinforces itself.
-The paralysis creates guilt.
+And then the 3 Ps cycle reinforces itself: the paralysis creates guilt, which confirms the fear of inadequacy, which raises the standard further.
 The guilt says: “See?
 You can’t even start.
 You’re incapable.”
-This confirms the original fear – that you are inadequate.
 Next time you face a task, the standard gets slightly higher, the fear slightly stronger, the paralysis slightly deeper.

 This is the 3 Ps cycle.
 Each creates conditions for the next.
-And the cycle runs on fuel that awareness alone can’t stop: the belief that your worth is tied to your performance.
+And the cycle runs on fuel that awareness alone can’t stop: Perfectionism paralysis runs on the belief that your worth is tied to your performance.
+Awareness alone cannot override this.

 Recognizing perfectionist overthinking and analysis paralysis